jujumiago/living-civilization-framework/GOVERNANCE.md

 - Cooperation
 - Long-term contribution

-Recognition should encourage learning and continued contribution.
+Recognition should encourage learning, humility, and continued contribution.

-It should not diminish the dignity of people making different honest contributions to society.
+It should never diminish the dignity of people making different honest contributions to society.

 ---

 # Capability Evaluation

-Capability should not be understood only through:
+Capability should not be understood solely through:

 - Titles
 - Certificates
 - Status
 - Memorization

-A broader view may consider:
+A broader understanding may consider:

 - Understanding
 - Practical ability